-2. U. T. System Board of Regents: Approval of revisions to the amended and restated University of Texas/Texas A&M Investment Management Company (UTIMCO) Compensation Program
+U. T. System Board of Regents: Approval of revisions to the amended and restated University of Texas/Texas A&M Investment Management Company (UTIMCO) Compensation Program

-The Chancellor and the Executive Vice Chancellor for Business Affairs concur in the recommendation of The University of Texas/Texas A&M Investment Management Company Board of Directors (UTIMCO Board) that the U. T. System Board of Regents (U. T. System Board) approve the amended and restated UTIMCO Compensation Program (Plan) effective July 1, 2018, as set forth in congressional style on the following pages.
+Upon recommendation of The University of Texas/Texas A&M Investment Management Company Board of Directors (UTIMCO Board), the Board (U. T. System Board) approved the amended and restated UTIMCO Compensation Program (Plan) effective July 1, 2018, as set forth on the following pages.
 The Plan was approved by the UTIMCO Board on July 26, 2018, and amends and restates the UTIMCO Compensation Program that was approved by the U. T. System Board on November 5, 2015 (Prior Plan).

 The Plan consists of two elements: base salary and an annual incentive plan.
-The UTIMCO Board has the discretion to interpret the Plan, may from time to time adopt such rules and regulations that it may deem necessary to carry out the Plan, and may also amend the Plan
+The UTIMCO Board has the discretion to interpret the Plan, may from time to time adopt such rules and regulations that it may deem necessary to carry out the Plan, and may also amend the Plan.

-The proposed changes are as follows:
+The changes were as follows: